wmyw96/machine-learning-papers/README.md

 # Machine Learning Readings
-Paper to Read and Corresponding Notes for Machine Learning.
+Reading Materials to Read and Corresponding Notes for Machine Learning.

 ## Syllabus